transferwise/pipelinewise/docs/user_guide/metadata_columns.rst

   in source do not get deleted in target.

-  Please note that **Hard Delete** mode is enabled by default for every target connector, which means that every record that was deleted in source will be deleted in the replicated target database as well.
-Please also note that Only :ref:`log_based` replication method detects delete row events.
+  Please note that **Hard Delete** mode is enabled by default for every target connector, which means that every record that was deleted in source will be deleted in the reproduced target database as well.
+Please also note that Only :ref:`log_based` reproduction method detects delete row events.

   To turn off **Hard Delete** mode add ``hard_delete: False`` to the target :ref:`targets_list` YAML config file.
 In this case when a deleted row captured in source then ``_SDC_DELETED_AT`` column will only get flagged and not get deleted in the target.
-  Please also note that Only :ref:`log_based` replication method detects delete row events.
+  Please also note that Only :ref:`log_based` reproduction method detects delete row events.